 E. Speculative Opinion Testimony

 During his testimony, Fabian was asked, based on his training and experience investigating gang related activities, what in his opinion a drug organization like the Ghetto Boys would do if someone robbed one of its dealers of money or drugs.
-He responded, over objection, that they would "kill `em."
+He responded, over objection, that they would “kill ‘em.”
 Similarly, Indianapolis police detective Phillip Smiley was asked what he thought the Ghetto Boys gang would do if one of their commandments, those introduced into evidence, was violated.
 Smiley answered, over objection, that he believed the Ghetto Boys would join together and retaliate.
-The objections at trial were made on two grounds: an inadequate foundation for expert testimony *176 under Rule 702(a), and an improper opinion as to an ultimate issue concerning intent or guilt under Rule 704(b).
+The objections at trial were made on two grounds: an inadequate foundation for expert testimo *176 ny under Rule 702(a), and an improper opinion as to an ultimate issue concerning intent or guilt under Rule 704(b).
 On appeal, Williams contends that these opinions were speculative and that neither Fabian nor Smiley was qualified as an expert to offer such an opinion.
 Williams does not cite any Rule or other authority.
 Rather, the discussion of these claims occurs within a general discussion of 404(b).

 Assuming it was error to admit this admittedly speculative testimony, the error is harmless.
 The State offered the testimony as additional evidence of motive, the theory being that because the defendants were Ghetto Boys they would plan, retaliate, and even kill if someone stole drugs or otherwise inflicted harm upon the group.
 This theory did not depend upon the testimony by the two officers.
 Rather, their opinion testimony simply was cumulative of the conclusion the direct evidence supported.
-The jury heard testimony that within twenty-four hours of learning about Reed's theft, the gang members met, and announced their intention to kill him.
+The jury heard testimony that within twenty-four hours of learning about Reed’s theft, the gang members met, and announced their intention to kill him.
 The jury learned that the group amassed an arsenal of weapons and drove to the apartment complex specifically in search of Reed.
 This evidence, combined with testimony of Ghetto Boy members that their group was organized to sell crack cocaine, was enough to establish that they planned to kill Reed as a result of his threatening conduct.
-That the two officers stated their agreement with the theory supporting these events was of marginal significance when compared to the sizeable body of direct evidence of the events themselves.
+That the two officers stated then-agreement with the theory supporting these events was of marginal significance when compared to the sizeable body of direct evidence of the events themselves.
 Any error in admitting their testimony was harmless.

 V. Change of Venue

 In denying the renewed motion for change of venue, made after the jury had been selected, the court summarized the voir dire proceedings.
 The court noted that two panels of thirty-five and twenty-five potential jurors were called.
 Four of these jurors were not even questioned because twelve, plus four alternates, had already been selected.
-The court described those selected as people who either had no specific recollection of the crime or the "Ghetto Boys," or who said under oath that they would consider only evidence that was admitted at the trial.
-We review a trial court's decision on a motion for a change of venue only for an abuse of discretion.
-Bradley v.
-State, 649 N.E.2d 100, 108 (Ind.1995); Davidson v.
-State, 580 N.E.2d 238, 244 (Ind.1991).
-It is the defendant's burden to demonstrate jurors' inability to disregard preconceived notions of guilt and render a verdict based on the evidence.
-A showing of the possibility of prejudice is not enough.
-Id.
-A motion for change of venue need not be granted where voir dire reveals that potential jurors are able to set aside preconceived notions of guilt and render a verdict based solely on the evidence.
-Bradley, 649 N.E.2d at 108 (citing Lindsey v.
-State, 485 N.E.2d 102, 106 (Ind.1985)).
-The court concluded that the jury selected was fair and impartial and denied the renewed motion.
-This record does not show an abuse of discretion and the trial court is affirmed.
+The court described those selected as people who either had no specific recollection of the crime or the “Ghetto Boys,” or who said under oath that they would consider only evidence that was admitted at the trial.
+We review a trial court’s decision on a motion for a change of venue only for an abuse of discretion.

 Conclusion